Fluid flow in low aspect-ratio curved channels: from small to moderate Dean numbers: Numerical method

 \section{Numerical method}

-The numerical simulations of single-phase flow in a curved channel were carried out with the in-house JADIM code \cite{calmet1997}\cite{Magnaudet1995}, designed to solve the three dimensional unsteady Navier-Stokes equations on curvilinear orthogonal grid.
-The flow equations of motion are spatially discretized over a staggered grid and integrated using a finite-volume method, and advanced in time via three-step Runge-Kutta procedure where nonlinear terms are explicitly computed and the linear diffusive terms are handled semi-implicitly by a Crank-Nicolson scheme.
+The numerical simulations of single-phase flow in a curved channel were carried out with the in-house JADIM code \cite{calmet1997}\cite{Magnaudet1995}, designed to solve the three dimensional unsteady Navier-Stokes equations, in cartesian and curvilinear orthogonal grid.
+The flow equations of motion are spatially discretized over a staggered grid and integrated using a finite-volume method, and advanced in time via three-step Runge-Kutta procedure, where nonlinear terms are explicitly computed while the linear diffusive terms are treated using the semi-implicit Crank-Nicolson scheme.
 Incompressibility is enforced at the end of the complete time step through a projection technique.
 Centered schemes are used to evaluate the spatial derivatives.
 The corresponding solution of the Navier–Stokes equations is second-order accurate in space and time on a uniform grid.\\

 No-slip boundary condition is imposed at the channel walls, and periodic boundary conditions are applied for the velocity and perturbed pressure along the azimuthal (streamwise) direction.
 At the start of a simulation, the fluid is at rest.
 A pressure gradient is then imposed in the streamwise direction to induce the flow.
 The convergence to a fully steady and developed flow is obtained once the residuals of the velocity components tend towards small relative values (of the same order or less than $10^{-5}$).
 The evolution of the average flow velocity is recorded in time.
 The steady streamwise velocity, and subsequently the Reynolds numbers are determined \textit{a posteriori}, once the simulation reaches the steady state. \\